 - medicines that reduce cholesterol such as cholestyramine

-- medicines for gout such as probenecid
+- medicines for gout such as probenecid and allopurinol

 - vitamin preparations that contain folic acid